Most Americans have one of two opinions about tofu: 1) it’s an abomination, 2) it’s a convenient source of protein for vegetarians but not much more.

 When we were done with the vegetables and meat, the staff came back with rice, pickles and miso soup (miso soup is typically served at the end of the meal in Japan, not the beginning, to give the diner a sense of fullness).
 Instead of simply giving us each a bowl of rice, the staff put the rice into the hot — and meat and vegetable infused — soy milk, making a porridge.

 Finally, there were small desserts.
 Some were very Japanese, not terribly sweet, with subtle flavors and seasonal ingredients (chestnuts, for examples).
 Others were Japanese influences on imported ingredients, like green tea ice cream.

 Overall, it was a splendid tour through a small part of the world of tofu and soy-based foods, increasing my appreciation for this much maligned ingredients.

 I haven’t done much research on this, but in my food-media wanderings I have come across only restaurant in the U.S. that could call itself a “tofu restaurant, ” Umenohana in Beverly Hills.
-On KCRW’s Good Food in 2005, regular guest Jonathon Gold (restaurant critic for the L.A.
-Weekly ) talked about the restaurant, which he reviewed in the L.A.
+On KCRW’s Good Food on July 16, 2005, regular guest Jonathon Gold (who was a restaurant critic for the L.A.
+Weekly and L.A.
+Times) talked about the restaurant, which he reviewed in the L.A.
 Weekly.
 However, the restaurant has since closed, according to Slashfood.
 Apparently, Umenohana is a Japanese chain with over 70 restaurants in Japan; the Beverly Hills location was their first foray into the U.S. market.